mariamnaqvi/predicting_customer_churn/README.md

 has_internet | int64 | encoded representation of the whether or not the customer has internet | 0 = No; 1 = Fiber Optic or DSL

 ## Project Planning

+The overall process followed in this project, is as follows:
+1. Plan
+2. Acquire
+3. Prepare
+4. Explore
+5. Model
+6. Deliver

+### 1. Plan
+* Perform preliminary examination of the dataset
+* Collect database details (connection information and credentials)

-### Create a reusable component to acquire data from the CodeUp database
+### 2. Acquire: Create a reusable component to acquire data from the CodeUp database
 * This is accomplished using a python script named “acquire.py”.
 It makes use of stored credentials (via env.py) to connect to the CodeUp database, and collects data using a SQL query from the following tables:
 1. Customers
 2. Contract_types